History of Colby Covington in Timeline

 Colby Covington

-Colby Covington is an American professional mixed martial artist currently competing in the UFC's Welterweight division.
-He is a former Interim UFC Welterweight Champion and is currently ranked #9 in the welterweight division as of December 17, 2024.
-Known for his wrestling-based fighting style and outspoken persona, Covington has been a prominent figure in the UFC, participating in high-profile fights and generating considerable attention both inside and outside the octagon.
+Colby Covington is an American professional mixed martial artist competing in the UFC's Welterweight division.
+He is a former Interim UFC Welterweight Champion.
+As of March 2026, he is ranked #14 in the UFC welterweight rankings.
+Known for his wrestling background and cardio, Covington is also a controversial figure due to his outspoken persona and promotion tactics.

 February 22, 1988: Colby Covington's Birth

 On February 22, 1988, Colby Ray Covington was born.
-He would later become a professional mixed martial artist, competing in the UFC's Welterweight division and becoming a former Interim UFC Welterweight Champion.
+He is an American professional mixed martial artist.

 Others born on this day/year